 Pack Anatomy & Proper Adjustment

-Knowing your way around your pack and its various features and adjustments may not affect your decision when purchasing a pack, but it does improve your life with your pack and allows you to use it comfortably and efficiently with different weight loads.
-Knowing how to quickly strap your detachable daypack onto your travel bag, lash your skis or trekking poles to the side, or appropriately adjust the load lifters will make a huge difference in your everyday life with your new pack.
-Below is a very basic chart of the parts of a pack, with the key adjustment points highlighted in red.
+Knowing your way around your pack and its various features may not affect your initial purchasing decision.
+Still, it does improve your experience on the trail and allows you to use a pack comfortably and efficiently with different loads and types of gear.
+Knowing how to quickly strap your detachable daypack on, lash your skis or trekking poles to the side, or appropriately adjust the load lifters will make a difference on your adventure.
+Below is a simple chart of the parts of a pack, with the key adjustment points highlighted in red.

 Compression Straps: These tighten along the sides and occasionally also across the front of the pack.
-They should be extended when a pack is full and cinched down when a pack is almost empty.
-These allow for the wearer to achieve a balanced pack even if it is not completely loaded down.
-These are one of the main features that make a pack versatile enough for a day hike or a multi-day trip.
+They should extend when a pack is full and cinch down when a pack is almost empty.
+These allow for the wearer to achieve a balanced pack even if it is not entirely loaded down.
+This is a good feature that allows an overnight pack to double as a daypack in a pinch.

 Hipbelt Stabilizer: This strap can be tightened around the hip belt, improving balance and comfort.

-Framesheets: This is a thin, semi-rigid piece of material that lines the back of a pack, keeping the pack's shape and preventing objects from jabbing the wearer through the fabric.
-Some packs have removable frame sheets while others have this piece built in.
+Framesheet: This is a thin, semi-rigid piece of material that lines the back of a pack, keeping the pack's shape and preventing objects from jabbing the wearer through the fabric.
+Some models have removable frame sheets, while others have this piece integrated.
 Often packs will use both a frame sheet and aluminum stays to provide support.

-Perimeter Frame: These packs have a thin amount of aluminum tubing contouring around the outside of the pack on the backside.
-This can also help achieve an airflow design that sits the pack off of the back to prevent sweat from pooling on the back.
+Perimeter Frame: These packs have a minimal amount of aluminum tubing contouring around the outside of the pack on the backside.
+This feature can also help achieve an airflow design that sits the pack off of the back to prevent sweat from pooling on the back.
 This style tends to have less support for heavier loads and force the weight farther from your back.

 Styles of Packs